Mike Harris: Second term (1999–2002)

-A riot developed at Queen's Park, the site of the Ontario Legislature, on June 15, 2000.
-The Ontario Coalition Against Poverty and other activists who included George Smitherman, lobbed molotov cocktails, bricks, and bottles.
+An uprising developed at Queen's Park, the site of the Ontario Legislature, on June 15, 2000.
+The Ontario Coalition Against Poverty and other activists, including MPP of Toronto Centre, George Smitherman, protested the Harris ministry policies that were resulting in the transfer of wealth to the wealthy from everyone else.
+Some of the protesters lobbed molotov cocktails, bricks, and bottles.

 Harris's government reduced Ontario welfare rolls by 500,000 people; critics contend these cuts led to a rise in homelessness and poverty.
 Supporters argued that high welfare rates had created disincentives to find entry-level jobs, and that poverty levels remained relatively unchanged between 1995 and 2005.
 Employment rates increased significantly during the late 1990s.
 The government rewrote labour laws to require secret ballot votes before workplaces could unionize.
 The previous NDP government's law outlawing the hiring of replacement workers during strikes was repealed.

 Other changes brought in by the Harris government include standardized math and literacy student tests, known as EQAO.
 EQAO testing is conducted in Grade 3 and 6 (for math and literacy) and 9 (for math only).
 Teachers are not allowed to preview the tests ahead of time, eliminating the risk of 'teaching to the test'.
 School principals are required to discuss EQAO results during staff meetings, and plan their focus accordingly.
 In Grade 10, high school students are required to pass a literacy test in order to graduate.
 A new provincial funding formula for school boards stripped the local boards of their taxation powers.

 In 2001, the Harris government introduced a plan to give a tax credit for parents who send their children to private and denominational schools (despite having campaigned against such an initiative in 1999).
 Supporters claimed it was fair given the public funding of Catholic schools, while opponents were concerned about a potential diversion of resources and students from the public system.
 Harris also broke with tradition to place backbench MPPs on Cabinet committees.

-Withdrawal from politics (2002–2004)

-Harris resigned in 2002 and was succeeded as PC leader and premier by his long-time friend and minister of finance, Ernie Eves.
+Harris resigned as premier and MPP on April 14, 2002 and was succeeded as PC leader and premier by his long-time friend and minister of finance, Ernie Eves.